Institutional Diplomas (DE)

 From prevention to returning to the field

-Training objectives
+Training Objectives

-• prevention (which protective factors versus risk factors)
+• prevention (protective factors versus risk factors)

-• managing the injury episode (listening phase)
+• Managing the injury episode (listening phase)

 • education/rehabilitation phase

-Skills acquired at the end of the training
+Skills acquired upon completion of the training

-• support techniques (mental imagery, relaxation, active listening, goal setting)
+• support techniques (mental imagery, relaxation, active listening, goal-setting)

-• method for developing a follow-up plan.
+• method for developing a monitoring plan.

-Targeted career opportunities
+Target career opportunities

-• sports coaching teams
+• athletic coaching staff

-Practical information
+Practical Information

-• Target audience: Students in initial or continuing education
+• Target audience: Students in initial or continuing education programs

-• Teaching period: September to June
+• Academic year: September through June

 Applications

-Co-Manager: Laurent Tort, Osteopath – Professional
+Co-Director: Laurent Tort, Osteopath – Professional

-Administrative contact: DU Registrar's Office
+Administrative Contact: DU Admissions Office

 Manager: Adrien GAYAUD